 If you work in legal aid or the public sector, your employer may offer repayment assistance.
 This can vary depending on the job and employer, so it’s key to ask when discussing benefits with a prospective employer.

-If you still choose to refinance law school loans, you’ll want to:
+If you choose to refinance law school loans, here a few things you’ll want to do:

-- Check your prospective interest rate at various lenders
+- Check your prospective interest rates at various lenders (most offer fixed rate and variable rate loans)

 - Look at eligibility requirements